sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 `dnf install zabbix-agent -y`

 The monitoring agent might be a necessity for your deployment and you want to make sure that it is installed.
-Well, if the package `zabbix-agent` isn't available, because you might forgot to enable the repository within the Activation Key or you forgot to add the Content View that provides Zabbix, Satellite *will* continue the Kickstart like nothing happened.
+Well, if the package `zabbix-agent` isn't available, because you might forgot to enable the repository within the Activation Key or you forgot to add the Content View that provides Zabbix, the Kickstart *will* continue to run like nothing happened.
 It *will* show as *successful build* within Satellite.
 Obviously, the build was not successful, as a step failed.

 You might argue that if you set up your services[^service] properly, this shouldn't happen.
 While you are correct, what about temporary network issue between your host and the responsible Capsule only at the moment when you enter the `%post` section?
 You will never notice it and you'd think the deployment was *successful*.